guyus15/concurrent-server/README.md

 There are additional shortcuts to access other functionality within the client application:
 - `/` - Opens the chat menu, allowing you to type messages.
 Press `Enter` or the send button to send your message.
 Close the menu by clicking the `X` button in the corner.
 - `Esc` - Opens the screen settings menu.

+## Demo
+A link to the video demonstrating the project provided: https://www.youtube.com/watch?v=iFP1VEdUTWo